Priyansh0418/Haski/README.md

 This MVP will let you validate user demand, iterate on model accuracy, and build the UI flows required for more advanced recommendations.
 ## Changelog

-- 2025-10-24: Updated README — clarified quickstart and added a changelog entry.
+- 2025-10-24: Updated README ï¿½ clarified quickstart and added a changelog entry.